We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 - Facebook: a section of your Facebook page where users can browse and buy your products.

-- Buy Button: this channel allows you to embed ecommerce functionality — via ‘buy buttons’ — on any website or blog.
+- Buy Button: this channel allows you to add ecommerce functionality — via ‘buy buttons’ — to any website or blog.

 - Instagram: this allows you to make your Instagram posts ‘shoppable.’